bonitasoft/bonita-doc/md/7.3/specify-data-in-a-process-definition.md

 # Specify data in a process definition

-This page explains how to handle data in a process, including specifying process- and task-level data.
+This page explains how to handle data in a process, including specifying process and task-level data.

 ## Variable scope